5:00 PM – 5:30 PM

 Jacque Kruppa, Partner, Bradley Arant Boult Cummings LLP

-Mac Thompson, President & Founder, White Clay
+Mac Thompson, CEO & Founder, White Clay

 Dory Wiley, President & CEO, Commerce Street Capital, LLC